 - itchiness in or around the ear canal

-The symptoms of ear eczema can also affect the area behind the ear and the crease where the ear attaches to the head.
+The symptoms of ear eczema can also affect the area behind the ear.

 For most people, the symptoms of eczema will be mild to moderate.
 However, in some cases, the itching can become intense and lead to the following: